Watch the webinar now:

 What is reshoring?

-Reshoring refers to the process by which companies return their production or procurement activities that were previously relocated abroad to their home country or closer to their main sales market.
+Reshoring refers to the process by which companies return their production or procurement strategies that were previously relocated abroad to their home country or closer to their main sales market.
 The reasons for this are often higher transportation costs, increasing quality requirements, risks in global supply chains or political uncertainties.
 By reshoring, companies can strengthen control over their processes, increase flexibility and respond better to market changes.

 Core elements of reshoring